6fried/RealestateManager/README.md

 ## Usage:

-  You just have to put launch the main.exe file.
+  You just have to launch the main.exe file.
 It start the server and a browser instance (commonly firefox).